MetPX/sarracenia/doc/Dev.rst

 can start a browser.

-0 - Make a local wheel and installing on your workstation In the git clone tree ...    metpx-git/sarracenia create a wheel by running either::
+0 - Make a local wheel and installing on your workstation In the git clone tree ...    metpx-sarracenia create a wheel by running either::

        python3 setup.py bdist_wheel